digi-ron/AU-Falcon-SPUD-Project/Engine/IgnitionCoil/IgnitionCoil.md

 1. check the resistance between the poles for cylinder 1 and 6
 1. check the resistance between the poles for cylinder 2 and 5
 1. check the resistance between the poles for cylinder 3 and 4

+## Additional Notes

+The ignition coil pack fires 2 cylinders at the same time, 1 & 6, 2 & 5 and 3 & 4.
+This information can be helpful for diagnosing single cylinder misfires.